Sidtheogdeveloper/Cab-Booking-App/README.md

   - Go to Chats directory inside the main directory
   - Open terminal in the Chats directory
   - run the following command to activate the chat server: **python chat_server.py**

+## Starting and Using the Application

+To start the application, follow the instructions below
+- Ensure that the django server is activated to access the database.
+- Ensure that the chat server is activated to access the chat between the driver and the user.
+- Now go to the main directory.
+- To start the application, enter the given command: **python main.py**